 posts: Only Posts

-After defining configurations, you can use them in your templates.
-You can access configurations via the _config
+pages: Only Pages After defining configurations, you can use them in your templates.
+You can access configurations via the _config route variable.

 Example: Configurable CSS variables.